Cycles vs LiteLLM: Budget Authority vs Proxy Budgets

 Sources

-Feature claims verified against docs.litellm.ai as of April 2026.
-Cycles claims based on v0.1.25.
-These tools evolve quickly — check the linked docs for the latest.
+Feature claims verified against LiteLLM's current gateway documentation on July 24, 2026.
+Cycles claims are based on v0.1.25.
+These tools evolve quickly—check the linked docs for the latest.

 Related